std145288/niaoustas/README.md

 ## Some tasks placed for this month
 - [x] Create a CV on Github
 - [ ] Complete 1st assignment of SDY60 Course
-- [ ] Follow reading table as given in SDY60 Course
+- [ ] Follow reading scedulepho as given in SDY60 Course